PoojaMaurya0742/Titanic-RandomForest-Prediction/README.md

 - Evaluate performance 📈
 - Generate submission file 📝

-**Submission File**
+**📄Submission File**
-submission.csv will be created in the working directory.
-Ready for submission. ✅
+- After running all cells, submission.csv will be created in the working directory
+- The file is ready for competition submission ✅

 -----------